Space-time reduced basis methods for parametrized unsteady Stokes equations: Introduction

-The goal of this work is to investigate the application of Space--Time Reduced Basis (ST--RB) methods to the unsteady parametrized incompressible Stokes equations, a well--known linearization of the Navier--Stokes equations that models Newtonian flow at small Reynolds' numbers ($Re \ll 1$).
-The parametrization of the problem affects the inflow and the outflow rates, while the geometry is assumed fixed.
+The goal of this work is to investigate the application of Space--Time Reduced Basis (ST--RB) methods to the unsteady parametrized incompressible Stokes equations, a well--known linearization of the Navier--Stokes equations that models Newtonian flow at small Reynolds' numbers.
+The problem parametrization affects the inflow/outflow rates and a linear reaction term added to the momentum conservation equation in order to model the presence of blood clots; the geometry is assumed fixed.
 Additionally, non--homogeneous Dirichlet boundary conditions (BCs) are weakly imposed by means of Lagrange multipliers \cite{pegolotti2021model}.
-The application of two different ST--RB methods --- which rely on a Galerkin and on a Petrov--Galerkin projection respectively --- to the problem at hand is detailed and their stability is analysed.
-This last step is particularly important, as we deal with a twofold saddle point problem \cite{gatica2008characterizing, howell2011inf}.
+The application of two different ST--RB methods --- which rely on a Galerkin and on a Petrov--Galerkin projection respectively --- to the problem at hand is detailed and the well--posedness of the resulting problem is investigated.
+This last step is particularly challenging since, dealing with a twofold saddle point problem \cite{gatica2008characterizing, howell2011inf}, it resorts to \emph{inf--sup} stability analysis.

 The manuscript is structured as follows.
 In Section \ref{sec:section2}, we introduce the unsteady parametrized incompressible Stokes equations and we discuss their full--order discretization.
 In Section \ref{sec:section3}, we investigate the application of the aforementioned ST--RB approaches to the problem at hand.
-In particular, we detail the construction of the space--time reduced bases and, for both methods, we detail the assembling of the linear systems to be solved.
+In particular, we describe the construction of the space--time reduced bases and, for both methods, we detail the assembling of the linear systems to be solved.
 Additionally, we discuss the stability of the two approaches.
 Section \ref{sec:section4} presents the numerical results, obtained on two different test cases, characterized by different geometries and parametrizations of the boundary data.
-Finally, Section \ref{sec:section5} provides a final summary, lists the main limitations of the work and proposes some possible further developments.
+Finally, Section \ref{sec:section5} provides a summary, lists some limitations of the work and proposes possible future developments.